Who is OSPT Alliance?

 Once a product is approved and certified to CIPURSE, it will be included on the Certified Products page of the OSPT Alliance website and the product can be freely labelled as ‘CIPURSE Certified’.
 Any company wishing to commercialize products utilizing the specification must receive formal certification.

-For further details on the program, visit the Certification page.
+For further details on the program, visit the Certified Products page.

 What is the difference between the different CIPURSE Profiles?